Saurin9749/saurinkumarghosh/README.md

 git pull origin <branch name> (to pull the latest changes from a specific branch). git push origin <branch name> (to push the changes to a specific branch). git push --set-upstream origin <branch name> (to set the upstream branch for the current branch).
+Pull Request: (to create a pull request on GitHub).
+Merge conflicts: (to resolve merge conflicts). git merge --abort (to abort the merge process). git rebase --abort (to abort the rebase process).